Errors can show up when you want to export results from Content Search in Microsoft…

 In the next article, we will configure the SPF record for Office 365.

-In this article, you learned how to add a domain to Office 365 tenant.
+You learned how to add a domain to Office 365 tenant.
 Go to settings in the Microsoft 365 admin portal and add the domain.
 After you verify the domain with the TXT value, go through the setup.
 In the last step, you will see a couple of DNS records.

 Don’t add any of these records to your DNS host yet, as it will give you mail flow issues in production.
 Safely close the wizard and ignore the information or warning in the domain status.